kan-xyz/Arc/README.md

 }
 ```

-Even though the primary focus is vertex arrays, there are some more fratures that you can also
+Even though the primary focus is vertex arrays, there are some more features that you can also
-find in this library such as vector math and lerping.
+find in this library such as vector math and angle conversions.
 I may also be including more features as well.

 ## Building the Examples
 This library comes wth examples that can be built using the command prompt and cmake.
 Just set ARC_SFML_INCLUDE_DIR